 The Department's largest liability is for Federal Employee and Veterans' Benefits, representing 58 percent of total liabilities.
 The Department owes these amounts to current and past civilian and military personnel for pension and other postemployment benefits.
 The liability also includes medical costs for approved workers' compensation cases and an estimate for incurred but not yet reported workers' compensation costs.
-For more information, see Note 16 in the Financial Information section.
-This liability is not covered by current budgetary resources, and the Department will use future appropriations to cover these liabilities (see Note 14 in the Financial Information section).
+For more information, see Note 16 in the Financial Information section of the FY 2015 DHS AFR.
+This liability is not covered by current budgetary resources, and the Department will use future appropriations to cover these liabilities (see Note 14 in the Financial Information section of the FY 2015 DHS AFR).
 Federal Employee and Veteran's Benefits increased in FY 2015 due to changes in the discount rate and actuarial assumptions related to mortality improvement, salary scale, and future cost of living.

 Debt represents 24 percent of total liabilities, and results from Department of Treasury (Treasury) loans and related interest payable to fund FEMA's National Flood Insurance Program (NFIP) and Disaster Assistance Direct Loan Program.
 Given the current premium rate structure, FEMA will not be able to pay its debt from the premium revenue alone; therefore, legislation will need to be enacted to provide funding to repay the Bureau of the Fiscal Service.
-This is discussed further in Note 15 in the Financial Information section.
+This is discussed further in Note 15 in the Financial Information section of the FY 2015 DHS AFR.